Hey, look! It’s a ref! Rockit is an awesome human — be sure to read more about her at the link at the bottom of the page.

 The tattoo that says “me” on it was put there after I moved to Denver and broke off my engagement.
 I got it to remind me that from now on I live for me and only me.
 I don’t belong to anyone but myself.

-Finally, another addition to the Rocky Mountain Tattoos Project!
+Finally, another addition to the project!
 She recently jetted off to New York, and we already miss her — the lovely Sophie’l the Pain…

 Check out the NSFW Page 2 from more…